Safe use and testing of electrical equipment in schools

 - the equipment would need to be dismantled to be tested

 - the equipment is fixed and is wired directly into the wall

-- they are LAN cabling or mains outlets.
+- they are computer cabling or mains outlets.

-You don’t have to test the cables that go through your school buildings.
-However be aware that, to keep your school safe, you need to maintain all building services, which includes cabling.
+You don’t have to test the cables that go through your school buildings (electrical installations).
+However, be aware that to keep your school safe, you need to maintain all building services, which includes cabling.

 You need to regularly re-test equipment.
 The Standard advises how often.

 Testing the equipment